AFRICAN GREY CONGO

 HOW DO I KEEP MY AFRICAN GREY CONGO FROM BECOMING FEARFUL?

 It’s really pretty simple.
 A parrot basically has two causes of fear: one is based on past experience – when situations arise that have previously turned out badly, and the other is a fear of the unknown – where an outcome could go either way.

-At the heart of african grey behavioral problems are typcally issues with confidence and trust – the two being intertwined .
+At the heart of African grey behavioral problems are typically issues with confidence and trust – the two being intertwined .
 The confident bird has learned that its environment is not filled with potential dangers, but potential opportunities for food or fun activities.
 This idea is driven home through repeated positive experience.

 The trusting bird puts the beliefs of the confident bird into play and without hesitation steps up onto your hand or gets busy with a new toy.
 But only a confident bird can eventually give in to trust.